ugmurthy/jobs/README.md

 - **Bull Board UI**: Visual dashboard for monitoring and managing job queues
 - **TypeScript**: Full type safety throughout the codebase

+## Frontend Client

+This project includes a frontend client located in the [`jobs-client/`](jobs-client/) directory.
+For detailed information on the frontend, including setup and usage, please see the [frontend README](jobs-client/README.md).

 ## Installation

 ### Prerequisites